kyma-incubator/compass/docs/internal/runtime-upgrade.md

 ## Upgrade Runtime

-Runtime Provisioner allows to upgrade Kyma Runtime using the GraphQL API.
-To upgrade a Runtime to version 1.11.0 with the standard Runtime components use the following mutation:
+Runtime Provisioner allows you to upgrade Kyma Runtime using the GraphQL API.
+To upgrade a Runtime to version 1.11.0 with the standard Runtime components, use the following mutation:

 ```graphql
 mutation {